-- 16. The basic and higher fee caps are prescribed by the Secretary of State in regulations made under HERA and may change from time to time, e.g. each year.
-For reference, these fee caps are normally published on the OfS website,11 but it is the responsibility of the provider to ensure that it is aware of relevant law affecting the fee caps.12 - 17.
-For the purpose of the 2023-24 annual fee information return, the fee levels being submitted will be validated against the fee caps that have been prescribed by the Secretary of State for Education in regulations made under HERA.
-The prescribed fee cap used for providers that currently hold a valid TEF award will apply the TEF uplift (e.g. £9,250), whereas the lower amount without TEF uplift (e.g. £9,000) will apply to providers that do not currently hold a valid TEF award.
+- 18. The basic and higher fee caps are prescribed by the Secretary of State in regulations made under HERA and may change from time to time, e.g. each year.
+For reference, these fee caps are normally published on the OfS website, 10 but it is the responsibility of the provider to ensure that it is aware of relevant law affecting the fee caps.
+11 - 19.
+For the purpose of the 2024-25 annual fee information return, the fee levels being submitted will be validated against the fee caps that have been prescribed by the Secretary of State for Education in regulations made under HERA.
+The prescribed fee caps differ depending on whether the TEF uplift applies.
+Course fees will be validated against the relevant fee cap depending on whether the TEF uplift applies.